 Is your business ready?

-Old vulnerability management solutions cannot realistic be used for Wide-area IoT devices; they create too much noise, consume too much bandwidth, and incorrectly identify the overwhelming majority of devices.
+Old vulnerability management solutions cannot realistically be used for remote Internet-connected devices; they create too much noise, consume too much bandwidth, and incorrectly identify the overwhelming majority of devices.